piceaTech/node-gitlab-2-github/README.md

 # Push to GitHub using the `--mirror` option.
 The `--no-verify` option skips any hooks.
 git push --no-verify --mirror git@github.com:username/repo.git

-# Set push URL to the mirror location
-git remote set-url --push origin git@github.com:username/repo.git

-# To periodically update the repo on GitHub with what you have in GitLab
-git fetch -p origin
-git push --no-verify --mirror
 ```

 After doing this, the autolinking of issues, commits, and branches will work.
 See **Usage** for next steps.